cbcrg/tcoffee/docs/tcoffee_installation.rst

-.. warning:: Note that T-Coffee is compliant with BLAST+, the latest NCBI Blast.
+.. tip:: T-Coffee is compliant with BLAST+, the latest NCBI Blast.

 Using a BLAST local version on Windows/cygwin
 ---------------------------------------------